 The committee is the activity, regardless of how many times the committee meets.
-The hours of instruction would be the total learning time (e.g., however long they are in the committee).
+The credits would be the total learning time (e.g., however long they are in the committee).
 The number of learners should reflect the number of participants in the committee.

-For example, a provider planned an activity in which 5 physicians wrote test items for an American Board of Medical Specialties (ABMS) member board certification examination question pool.
-Each physician completed the test item writing activity in approximately 10 hours.
-In PARS, the provider would report this as a test item writing activity with 5 Physician Learners and 10 Hours of Instruction.
+For example, a provider planned an activity in which 5 physicians wrote test-items for an American Board of Medical Specialties (ABMS) member board certification examination question pool.
+Each physician completed the test-item writing activity in approximately 10 hours.
+In PARS, the provider would report this as a test-item writing activity with 5 Physician Learners and 10 credits.

 Manuscript review is an activity in which a learner participates in the critical review of an assigned journal manuscript during the pre-publication review process of a journal.

-When you report a manuscript review activity in PARS, report each journal for which the manuscript is reviewed as an activity regardless of the number of manuscripts and the number of reviewers.
-For hours of instruction, specify the amount of time you believe a learner would take to complete the manuscript review activity.
+When you report a manuscript review activity in PARS, report each journal for which the manuscript is reviewed as an individual activity regardless of the number of manuscripts and the number of reviewers.
+For available credits, specify the amount of time you believe a learner would take to complete the manuscript review activity.
 The number of learners should reflect the distinct number of learners engaged in reviewing manuscripts.

 For example, a provider published one journal.
-During the course of the year, 25 learners reviewed manuscripts for this journal.
+During the year, 25 learners reviewed manuscripts for this journal.
 Each learner spent 2 hours on their review.
-In PARS, the provider would report this as 1 manuscript review activity, with 25 Learners and 2 Hours of Instruction.
+In PARS, the provider would report this as 1 manuscript review activity, with 25 Learners and 2 credits.

-A journal-based activity is an activity that is planned and presented by an accredited provider and in which the learner reads one or more articles (or adapted formats for special needs) from a peer-reviewed professional journal.
+A journal CME/CE activity is an activity that is planned and presented by an accredited provider and in which the learner reads one or more articles (or adapted formats for special needs) from a peer-reviewed professional journal.

 When reporting journal-based activities in PARS, the accredited provider may choose to report journal-based CME activities as a single activity per journal or as individual articles.
-For hours of instruction, specify the amount of time required to complete the activity.
+For credits available, specify the amount of time required to complete the activity.
 The number of learners should equal the total number of individuals who completed the activity.

 For example, a provider produces a journal that contains an article that is associated with an activity.
 Twenty learners read the article, reflect on the content, and complete questions related to the content of the article.
 The learners spend 1 hour on this activity.
-In PARS, the provider would report this as a journal-based activity with 20 learners, and 1 hour of instruction.
+In PARS, the provider would report this as a journal-based activity with 20 learners, and 1 credit.

-An internet enduring material is an online enduring activity that can be accessed whenever the learner chooses to complete it.
+An enduring material is an on-demand activity that does not have a specific time or location designated for participation; rather, the participant determines whether and when to complete the activity.
 The content can be accessed at any point during the lifespan of the activity and there is no specific time designated for participation.
-Examples include online interactive educational modules, recorded presentations, podcasts.
+Examples include online interactive educational modules, recorded presentations, printed materials, and podcasts.

 When reporting the number of learners for an internet enduring material activity, you should count all learners who completed all or a portion of the activity and whose participation can be verified in some manner.
 The accreditor would not consider individuals that only downloaded or accessed the activity but did not actually complete a portion of it to be learners.

-The hours of instruction for an internet enduring activity should indicate the amount of time it takes an individual learner to complete the activity.
+The credit available for an internet enduring activity should indicate the amount of time it takes an individual learner to complete the activity.